IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---

 ### Use Case
 WIP - A Manifest contains a single Canvas item representing a photograph.
 Using the navPlace extension, I can specify a geographic location for the photograph that a web-based map platform can display.
-Though navPlace does provide details about the location, using a label or a note on the canvas can clarify whether it refers to the current location, the origin of the object, the image that it represents, or another related point.

 ### Implementation Notes